filecoin-project/filecoin-docs/docs/about-filecoin/faq.md

 ### What if we lost a sector accidentally, is there any way to fix that?

 If you lost the data itself, then no, there's no way to recover that, and you will be slashed for it.
-If the data itself is recoverable, though (say you just missed a Windowed PoSt), then the Recovery process will let you regain the sector.
+If the data itself is recoverable, though (say you just missed a _WindowPoSt_), then the Recovery process will let you regain the sector.

 ### Has Filecoin confirmed the use of the SDR algorithm?
 Is there any evidence of malicious construction?